Share

 Whale Watching tours

-Sayulita, Nayarit - Twenty miles or so beyond Bucerias, but on the Pacific coast, is a favorite gringo getaway, the small picturesque village of Sayulita with its some two thousand inhabitants.
+Sayulita, Nayarit - Twenty miles or so beyond Bucerias, but on the Pacific coast, is a favorite gringo getaway, the small picturesque village of Sayulita with its some 3,000-4,000 inhabitants.
 Surfers like it because the cove there gives good waves pretty much the whole year (the best waves are November to April, which depends on the north swell), and it is the favorite surf spot in the extended Banderas Bay area.
 A good number of the finest (and handsomest) surfers in Mexico live and surf here; long board and short board are both popular and surf lessons are offered on the Sayulita beach for all levels.
 There are a number of pleasant beachfront restaurants, including the upscale Don Pedro's and the popular Capitan Pablo's, as well as bungalows, villas, guest houses and camp grounds.
 Several of the world-class golf courses in and around Puerto Vallarta and Punta de Mita are a relatively short drive away.
 Located approximately 60-70 minutes north of us, along what they now call the Riviera Nayarit coastal region, it's a great place to vacation and a fine getaway from the often busy city life in Puerto Vallarta.

-The dusty streets of the town all converge on the small town square, which has several restaurants, an ice cream shop and grocery store, a coffee shop, the church and town billiard hall, a row of houses and a bar or two facing it.
+The dusty streets of the town all converge on the small town square, which has several restaurants, an ice cream shop and grocery store, a great coffee shop-eatery, the church and town billiard hall, a row of houses and a bar or two facing it.
 This is the look of hundreds of small villages in Mexico.
 As Janelle Brown reported in the NY Times in 2003, the town still "retains its traditional lifestyle: residents buy fish off the beach, chicken from the woman in the square, and everything else (mops, strainers, plastic chairs) from the trucks that occasionally drive around town."
 The town is being rather rapidly developed, alas, but still retains much of the laid back energy and small town Mexican charm that Americans and surfers find appealing.

 adan hernandez, sayulita mexico surfing champion

-Adan Hernandez, one of Mexico's surfing champions.
+Adan Hernandez, now one of Mexico's top surfing champions.

 Patricio Gonzalez Hernandez and Geovani Cervantes.